- Illegal mining for gold in Colombia’s Amazon region has destroyed swaths of forest and contaminated the soil and water with mercury.

 These crimes pose serious threats to local biodiversity in the Colombian Amazon and its native populations, especially given the fact that Putumayo is home to enormous expanses of jungle that are difficult to monitor.

 Colombia’s armed forces have made progress in the fight against illegal mining through a series of crackdowns.
-Part of that success is due to the fact that the Naval Forces of Southern Colombia now have more time to combat environmental crimes now that the country’s largest guerrilla group, the FARC, which was recently demobilized.
+Part of that success is due to the fact that the Naval forces of southern Colombia have more time to combat environmental crimes now that the country’s largest guerrilla group, the FARC, was recently demobilized.

 But eco-crimes are not easily eliminated in the Amazon and illegal armed groups continue to traverse the jungles.
 Increased operations against illegal mining, in particular, have only diminished – but not eliminated – the problem.
 Illegal gold mining has gravely impacted Amazonian ecosystems given that immense territories under rebel command were difficult for Colombia’s armed forces to control.
 Times have changed, though, according to the Navy.
 Jungle areas have become easier for armed forces to monitor owing to the recent peace agreement with the FARC guerrillas.